-The Company's annual burn rate, as described in Section 613(p) of the TSX Company Manual, was 0.23% for 2022, 5.5% for 2021, and 3.98% for 2020.
-The annual burn rate is calculated by dividing the number of options granted under the Omnibus Plan and/or 2018 Stock Option Plan during the applicable fiscal year by the weighted average number of Common Shares outstanding for that year.
+The Company's annual burn rate, as described in Section 613(p) of the TSX Company Manual, was 1.14% for 2023, 0.23% for 2022, and 5.5% for 2021.
+The annual burn rate is calculated by dividing the number of securities underlying the options and RSUs granted under the Omnibus Plan and/or 2018 Stock Option Plan during the applicable fiscal year by the weighted average number of Common Shares outstanding for that year.